zoom/meetingsdk-web-sample/README.md

 ZoomMtg.preLoadWasm();
 ZoomMtg.prepareJssdk();
 ```

-Go to see sample web app (CDN version) how to update 2.0.1
+See the sample web app (CDN version) for how to update 2.0.1

 [![sample](https://zoom.github.io/sample-app-web/img/participent-joined-meeting.png)]()